-STEP 1 - Install the Machine Heads and String Tree Retainers on the neck's headstock.
+STEP 1 - Install the Machine Heads on the neck's headstock.
 Use the threaded hex peghead bushings with washers - initially tightening them with your fingers only.
 Align each machine head to match the holes for mounting screws and use the screws to secure the heads.
 Finally, tighten the hex bushings with a socket wrench (or regular hex wrench).
-Note that string tree retainers have different heights; install the higher one with a longer screw between the 3rd and 4th strings (G and D), and a shorter one between the 1st and 2nd (E and B) strings.

-STEP 2 - Attach the neck to the body using 4 screws with a neckplate and a setter.
+STEP 2 - Attach the neck to the body using the included neck screws and ferrules.